FULL-TIME PROGRAMMING COURSes

 Most class days, you'll practice pair programming: two people sharing one computer, taking turns who uses the keyboard and mouse.
 By working together, you catch each other's mistakes, teach each other new skills, and come up with ideas together neither of you would have had alone.
 Pairing is increasingly used by tech companies (like Facebook and Square), and we've found that pair programming helps you learn faster, too.

-If you're in a full-time programming course, on Fridays, you'll work alone on a project that teachers provide feedback on over the weekend.
+If you're in a full-time programming course, on Fridays, you'll work alone on a project that teachers provide feedback on individually.
 For evening classes, you'll complete this project on your own time and receive your feedback via email.

 "The instructors have the uncanny ability of revealing just enough of the solution when asked for help to not rob you of those great moments of discovery when coding."